AdobeDocs/experience-platform.en/help/data-science-workspace/real-time-machine-learning/training-ml-model.md

 This document provides a tutorial for uploading an ONNX model to the Real-time Machine Learning model store.

 Using one of the following options, you are going to write python code to read, preprocess, and analyze data.
-Next, you are going to train your own ML model, serialize it into ONNX format, and finally upload it to Real-time Machine Learning model store.
-Additionally, by the end of the tutorial, you are given a model ID that identifies the trained model for use in subsequent tutorials.
+Next, you need to train your own ML model, serialize it into ONNX format, and finally upload it to Real-time Machine Learning model store.
+Additionally, by the end of the tutorial, you are given a model ID that identifies the trained model for use in the [scoring tutorial](./scoring-ml-model.md).

 * [Training a model using a Python notebook](#training-model-python-notebook)
 * [Training a model using your own ONNX model](#train-using-own-onnx-model)